 A damaged video cable issue is actually very common among laptops of all brands and models, but it’s usually easily fixed by simply replacing the bad cable.

 1 – Yes, your laptop can be fixed by having the cable replaced by your local computer repair shop.

-2 -Yes, I do think the expense of getting this problem fixed is justifiable as long as the rest of the laptop appears to be in good shape.
-This particular repair should cost you a lot less than what you’d have to pay for a new laptop.
+2 -Yes, I do think the expense of getting this problem fixed is justifiable as long as the rest of the laptop appears to be in good shape AND the repair would cost less than half of what you’d have to pay to simply replace the laptop.

 3 – No, I wouldn’t recommend trying to replace the bad cable yourself due to the complexity of disassembling and reassembling both the laptop and the screen.

 I say that because it would be quite easy for someone who doesn’t have the experience and tools required to do this job properly to cause serious damage to the laptop.